 Institute of Contemporary Art

 Boston, Massachusetts Completed: 2006 ICA’s waterfront amphitheater gives you panoramic views of the Boston harbor, made all the more striking by the massive glass-and-steel expanse that juts out over the seats.
-This was one of the first residents of the then-resurgent Fort Point Channel area, now home to some of the best food and drink in Boston.
+Designed by DS+R, this was one of the first residents of the then-resurgent Fort Point Channel area, now home to some of the best food and drink in Boston.

 New Mexico (55 miles north of Las Cruces) Completed: 2011 This is definitely where Area 51 is.
 Richard Branson can talk all he wants about this Norman Foster-designed building being the first commercial spaceport, but there are definitely aliens and lasers and whatnot being kept there.
 This is one of those places you'll have to go out of your way to get to but it's also well-worth the detour: It rises out of the ground like some extraterrestrial burial mound.